LearnWithTwoHeads/devops/04-real-world-applications/1-example-application.md

 You can then use it just as you see the GIF above, voila!

 **Bonus:** try putting your html web server behind `nginx` so you do not have to specify the `:8000` port value after the Public IPv4 DNS name.)

-## Three Tier Web Architecture

-Right now all the components of our three tier web application are running on one machine, which is the Linux instance that we have spun up.
-This is actually BAD practice, you can read about some reasoning [here](https://www.baeldung.com/cs/deploy-database-web-server).
-Some quick reasons for this include:

-- Decreased flexible scalability: since every tier is running on one machine you can not scale those tiers independently
-- Decreased security: usually someone having access to your database/storage is bad, they can run queries against it and even worse delete data
-- Decreased reliability: your whole application is a single point of failure.
-If the machine that is running your three tier application is turned off, the whole application goes with it

-How we alleviate these issues is to run the separate tiers of the three tier web application on different machines or groups of machines.
-We can then have different policies/configuration for these machines that address the weaknesses of each tier.
-For instance, for the storage/database tier we can make sure that only a few IP addresses or DNS can access the instance that is running it, or we can give more resources: CPU, memory to the backend application tier since it will be the tier that will be dealing with the most computation.
-Separating out these tiers gives us that advantage to specify the needs of whatever we are dealing with.

-**Bonus:** Separate out the applications on different instances.
-To do this you need to initialize two different EC2 instances, and run the html web server on once instance, the python backend/storage on another instance.
-This is not true three tier since the database SQLite, but you can still see the benefit.
-You will then need to speicify the in/outbound rules specific for the instances:

-- The instance running the front end can **only** talk to the instance running the backend/storage
-- Everybody can talk to the front end instance (open it up to the internet)

-## What's next?

-For the past two lessons we have been ssh'ing into our instance and editing files directly (`python` files).
-What happens when we want to add new features to our application, do we have to ssh onto the instance every time we want to make changes?
-Editing files directly on machines is a recipe for disaster, we are humans and are liable for making some mistakes.
-Generally, you woul dwant another copmuter to automate this process of moving files back and forth between your machine, or installing software on your machine, etc.

-In the next module, we will learn about how to automate a process like this so we do not have to ssh directly onto our machine.
-Specifically, we will be learning about [Ansible](https://www.ansible.com/).